 Brown butter is simply cooked butter and what happens is that the water is evaporated (yes, butter has water, sometimes a lot!).
 So, what happens to the filling when you add it?
 Since there is less liquid the filling has a more solid structure and firms up once it dries.

-The downside is that brown butter is called that way because it turns a golden color, so your filling will not be as white as if using regular butter.
+The downside is that brown butter is called that way because it turns golden, so your filling will not be as white as regular butter.

 You can read all about brown butter in this post.
-There are photos on how to make it and of course a detailed recipe.
+There are photos of how to make it and, of course, a detailed recipe.

 Storing

-The individual cookies (no filling) can be stored for weeks (or months!) in airtight tins.
+- Individual cookies (no filling) can be stored in airtight tins for weeks (or months!).

-Once filled they keep for a few days in the same container.
-Remember that the filling will transfer some humidity to the cookies and soften them as the days go by.
+- Filled cookies: they keep for a few days in the same container.
+Remember that the filling will transfer some humidity to the cookies and soften them as the days pass.

 Related recipes you might like: